 Adam | Senior Sales Associate

-As you can see, our query only returns information about employees who have the title “Senior Sales Associate.”
+All the employees above have the title “Senior Sales Associate.”

 Let’s use another example.
-Say we wanted to get a list of every employee who earns over $35,000 per year.
+Say we wanted to get a list of every employee who earns over $35,000 per year and whose name is not Adam.
 We could use the following SQL statement:

 Our query returns the following list: